JetBrains/resharper-devguide/CustomLanguages/Parsing/NodeTypes/CompositeNodeTypes.md

 }
 ```

-The base class simply takes in a string identifier, such as `ID_SELECTOR`, used only for diagnostics and testing, and an index to uniquely identify the node type within the language.
+The base class simply takes in a string identifier, such as `"ID_SELECTOR"`, used only for diagnostics and testing, and an index to uniquely identify the node type within the language.
 This index must not clash with any existing indexes used for that language - token or composite node types.

 All composite node types of the custom language should be created as derived classes of this language-specific composite node type.
 The only extra functionality required in these derived classes is to provide an implementation for the `Create` method, by creating an `ITreeNode` that represents that tree node.
 For example: